KubaRocks/mac-setup/README.md

-# Automatic new Mac setup
+# Mac setup with Ansible

+This repo contains Ansible playbooks that install and configure software I use on daily basis.

 One-liner to rule them all ! ! !